Head Coach Tina McDavitt Mattera

 Under the leadership of Coach McDavitt, Tufts Field Hockey has been one of the elite programs in the country.
 The Jumbos have been to five of the last six NCAA tournaments, including runs to the NCAA championship game in 2008 and to the NCAA semi-finals in 2009, as well as a New England Small College Athletic Conference championship in 2009.
 The Jumbos have reached the national semi-finals three times in the past five seasons.

-McDavitt was the NESCAC Coach of the Year in 2008 and 2009, guiding a team that scored 160 goals and allowed only 33 in 41 games.
-Senior forward Tamara Brown was named NESCAC Player of the Year for the second year in a row.
+McDavitt was the NESCAC Coach of the Year in 2008 and in 2009, when the Jumbos won their first conference title.
+Brown was named NESCAC Player of the Year for both 2009 and 2010.
 She finished her career as Tufts' all-time leading scorer with 78 goals and 26 assists.
-On defense, junior defenseman Taylor Dyer was selected as NESCAC Defensive Player of the Year.
-Both Tamara and Taylor were first team All-Americans last season.
-Senior midfielder Amanda Roberts was a second-team All-American.
+Dyer was selected as NESCAC Defensive Player of the Year in 2011 and Scholtes won the award in 2009.
+Tufts has a 41-6 record in the conference since the 2008 season.

 A 2000 Boston University graduate, McDavitt was hired as the sixth coach of Tufts Field Hockey in June 2004.
 At BU, she was a four-year standout and captain of the 1999 team.
 She led the Terriers to an undefeated America East Conference championship that season.
 An assistant at Holy Cross prior to Tufts, McDavitt won two Massachusetts state championships while playing for the Walpole High School team in 1994 and 1995.
 She was the Regional Coaching Director for USA Field Hockey's Futures Program from 2003-06.
-Still an active player, McDavitt is a member of US Field Hockey's national indoor team.
-She won a silver medal at the Pan Am Games in December 2005.
+As a member of US Field Hockey's national indoor team, she won a silver medal at the Pan Am Games in December 2005.